 And if you want to see a recipe that already uses this curd, check out my blueberry lemon bars.

 Making curd is a little easier than it sounds so I think you should try it out, of course.
 Patience, and a good kitchen timer (affiliate link) are really all you need to make this dessert-y condiment work.

 I would love to see what else you use this curd for.
 Let me know in the comments!

-- In a saucepan over medium heat, combine the blueberries and lemon juice.
+In a saucepan over medium heat, combine the blueberries and lemon juice.
 Bring to a simmer and cook for 25-30 minutes, or until the blueberries are very soft.
 Remove from heat.
 If the mixture does not thicken over low heat, put in the freezer for one hour and then put it in the refrigerator.